Douwe-Spaanderman/ReportAnnotationGUI/README.md

 Each entry is indexed by the report ID, and includes both metadata and annotated values.

+### CSV Export

+In the viewer annotations can be exported to CSV under file.

 ## 🛠️ Coming Soon

 - Undo/redo functionality
+- More Hotkeys for faster annotation

 ## 📬 Feedback & Contributions